 passages we find that the remnant which returned from the captivity is not in them called the people of God, we shall also understand that the other prophets and the New Testament confirm this testimony.

 Let us examine Haggai, Zechariah, and Malachi.
 Never once is the people returned from the captivity called by any one of these prophets the people of God: contrariwise, in the occasions in which one would have supposed this inevitable, the expression is not found, but they say, that they will be His people in the last days.
 But in these occasions it is Israel and Judah: proof manifest that they were not recognized by God then as His people.
-Never do these prophets say on behalf of God &#8220;My people.&#8221; Their prophecies are full of remarkable revelations on the subject of times yet to come, as also with regard to the first coming of Jesus; and they connect the blessings which are to come with the encouragements which they give for the time present; but never at the time, nor in reference to the first coming of Jesus, are the people called the people of God.
+Never do these prophets say on behalf of God "My people."
+Their prophecies are full of remarkable revelations on the subject of times yet to come, as also with regard to the first coming of Jesus; and they connect the blessings which are to come with the encouragements which they give for the time present; but never at the time, nor in reference to the first coming of Jesus, are the people called the people of God.
 While Zechariah is very plain in declaring that it will be so in the latter days, never is it said that God should dwell in the temple then, but He promises to abide there in the days yet to come.
-But it is after the glory that the prophet is sent to the nations who have robbed Israel; then it is said, &#8220;I will dwell in the midst of thee.&#8221; (Compare @Zechariah 2:8 - 10.)
+But it is after the glory that the prophet is sent to the nations who have robbed Israel; then it is said, "I will dwell in the midst of thee."
+(Compare @Zechariah 2: 8-10.)

-It is said, &#8220;lam returned to Jerusalem with mercies; my house shall be built in it&#8221; (@Zechariah 1: 16); but the promise of abiding there is reserved for another time, when the four carpenters shall have &#8220;frayed away,&#8221; and &#8220;cast out the horns of the Gentiles, which lifted up their horn over the land of Judah to scatter it&#8221; *(verse* 21).
+It is said, "I am returned to Jerusalem with mercies; my house shall be built in it" (@Zechariah 1: 16); but the promise of abiding there is reserved for another time, when the four carpenters shall have "frayed away," and "cast out the horns of the Gentiles, which lifted up their horn over the land of Judah to scatter it" (verse 21).

-Again, in chapter 8 it is said, &#8220;I will dwell in the midst of Jerusalem&#8221; *(verse* 3)*;* but, forthwith, we find the times yet to come in which God will cause His people to come from the east and from the west, and when He *will be* their God.
-For the time present, he says, &#8220;so again have I thought in these days to do well unto Jerusalem, and to the house of Judah: fear ye not&#8221; *(verse* 15).
+Again, in chapter 8 it is said, "I will dwell in the midst of Jerusalem" (verse 3); but, forthwith, we find the times yet to come in which God will cause His people to come from the east and from the west, and when He will be their God.
+For the time present, he says, "so again have I thought in these days to do well unto Jerusalem, and to the house of Judah: fear ye not" (verse 15).

-Precious encouragement! yet leaving the abiding of God and the title of &#8220;His people,&#8221; as a hope for days to come, when (chapter 6: 12), &#8220;behold the man whose name is the Branch shall grow up out of his place&#8221;; and (chapter 9: 13) Ephraim and Judah shall be united as the bow and the arrow of the Lord.
+Precious encouragement! yet leaving the abiding of God and the title of "His people," as a hope for days to come, when (chapter 6: 12), "behold the man whose name is the Branch shall grow up out of his place"; and (chapter 9: 13) Ephraim and Judah shall be united as the bow and the arrow of the Lord.